matthewphamilton/r4dev/content/en/docs/Computational models/_index.md

   Currently available computational model modules developed with the ready4 framework.
 ---

-The ready4 framework is being used to develop computational models of the people, places, platforms and programs relevant to young people's mental health.
-A number of modules for the "Spring To Life" computational model of people are already publicly available.
+ready4 provides a framework for developing computational models that are modular.
+A modular model is one that can be constructed from multiple self-contained components, each of which is independently re-usable in other modelling projects.
+Each ready4 module describes a data structure and the set of algorithms that can be applied to it.
+Modules can be combined to model more extensive systems.